Skip to content

 Each category also has an exclude* list (site.excludeDecks, site.excludeCollections, site.excludeWantedLists) that drops lists by display name even when the include* list selects them — exclusion always wins.
 The exclude lists default to empty and have no wildcard.
 For example, "includeDecks": ["*"] with "excludeDecks": ["Untuned Brew"] publishes every deck except “Untuned Brew”.
 The admin Manage Lists page toggles these per list; see publishing visibility.

-You can edit these lists from the admin Settings page, with config-set, or by hand.
+You can edit these lists from the admin Settings page, with config set, or by hand.

 The generated site ships with multiple themes selectable at runtime, or setting a default theme at build time.
 The --theme flag controls which theme is the initial one served (i.e. what users see on first visit before they pick something).
 Ten Magic-flavored “guild” palettes are available alongside the default, each with a primary background color and a contrasting highlight color used for buttons, focus rings, and accents: